Academic Ranking of World Universities 2012 Press Release

-Harvard University tops the 2011 list; other Top 10 universities are: Stanford, MIT, Berkeley, Cambridge, Caltech, Princeton, Columbia, Chicago and Oxford.
-In Continental Europe, ETH Zurich (23rd) in Switzerland takes first place, followed by Paris-Sud (40th) and Pierre and Marie Curie (41st) in France.
-The best ranked universities in Asia are University of Tokyo (21st) and Kyoto University (27th) in Japan.
+The Top 10 universities are: Harvard, Stanford, MIT, Berkeley, Cambridge, Caltech, Princeton, Columbia, Chicago and Oxford.
+University of Tokyo in Japan is back to Top 20 (20th) and tops other Asian universities.
+ETH Zurich (23rd) in Switzerland takes first place in Continent Europe, followed by Paris-Sud (37th) and Pierre and Marie Curie (42nd) in France.

-Natural Sciences and Mathematics – Harvard, Berkeley, Princeton, Caltech and Cambridge
+Natural Sciences and Mathematics – Harvard, Berkeley, Princeton, Caltech and MIT

-Engineering/Technology and Computer Sciences – MIT, Stanford, Berkeley, UIUC and Georgia Tech
+Engineering/Technology and Computer Sciences – MIT, Stanford, Berkeley, UIUC and UT Austin

 Life and Agriculture Sciences – Harvard, MIT, UC San Francisco, Cambridge and Washington (Seattle)

 Clinical Medicine and Pharmacy – Harvard, UC San Francisco, Washington (Seattle), Johns Hopkins and Columbia

 Social Sciences – Harvard, Chicago, Berkeley, MIT and Columbia

 Mathematics – Princeton, Harvard, Berkeley, Cambridge and Stanford

 Physics – Harvard, MIT, Berkeley, Princeton and Caltech